 - Meepo Campus 2 (with approval from the airline, because battery size is over 100 Wh)

-- Meepo V3 (the smallest battery option and approval of the airline)
+- Meepo V3 (with the smallest battery option and approval of the airline)

 - Meepo Boards in general (with special travel battery)